 Similarly, the White River VAMC has shown excellence in mental health, care coordination, wait times, as well as efficiency and capacity from 2017-2019.
 It is interesting to note that its star ratings have remained at a 3 for the past few years, despite its high scores calculated from the SAIL numbers.

 Rankings and comparative scores help to compare VAMCs, but they do not help to identify what causes this variability.
 We considered factors including population size and incidence of depression in the VAMCs’ population.
 We used the Department of Agriculture’s rural-urban continuum codes listen by county and discovered a mix of metro and non-metro located VAMCs in the bottom and top ranks, indicating no direct relationship between population size and VAMC performance.
-We also reviewed the Blue Cross Blue Shield Major Depression Report to find that Fayetteville, Montgomery, Montana, Muskogee, and Portland (bottom-ranked VAMCs) are located in states with extremely high rates of depression.
+We also reviewed Blue Cross Blue Shield, The Health of America Report® – Major Depression: The Impact on Overall Health to find that Fayetteville, Montgomery, Montana, Muskogee, and Portland (bottom-ranked VAMCs) are located in states with extremely high rates of depression.
 Columbus, which was also ranked towards the bottom, is located in a state with average rates of depression.
 But, two of the top-rated VAMCs, Providence and White River, are both located in states with extremely high rates of depression, just like some of the bottom-ranked VAMCs.
 This again indicates no direct relationship between depression prevalence and VAMC performance.